20 Larry Bird Basketball Cards You Need To Own

 Buying or selling Larry Bird cards?
 If you need help buying, selling or simply want to connect then enter your name and email, click the blue button and I'll be in touch with you right away!

 1980 Topps #16 Larry Bird Rookie Card

 This entire Topps set has risen to fame mainly because of the legacy that Bird and Johnson went on to leave.
 They were fierce rivals in college and throughout their NBA careers so Topps was smart to pair them up on this card.
 While originally the three-panelled card was not a favorite among collectors, this card in particular became an amazing coincidence by showcasing three of basketball’s best known heroes: Larry Bird, Julius Erving and Magic Johnson.
 The card is extremely difficult to find in decent condition as copies are riddled with print defects.
-Larry Bird rookie cards are not the cheapest in the hobby, with top quality cards capable of reaching the $40,000 price point!
+Larry Bird rookie cards are not the cheapest in the hobby, and are near the top of the most valuable basketball cards in the hobby.

 Estimated PSA 10 value: $40,000